Malcolm Smith (American football)

 Malcolm Xavier Smith (born July 5, 1989) is an American former professional football player who was a linebacker in the National Football League (NFL).
-He played college football for the USC Trojans.
-He was selected by the Seattle Seahawks in the seventh round of the 2011 NFL draft.
-Smith was named the Most Valuable Player of Super Bowl XLVIII after the Seahawks' victory over the Denver Broncos.
+He played college football for the USC Trojans and was selected by the Seattle Seahawks in the seventh round of the 2011 NFL draft.
+Smith was named the Most Valuable Player of Super Bowl XLVIII in the Seahawks' victory over the Denver Broncos.
+He also played for the Oakland Raiders, San Francisco 49ers, Jacksonville Jaguars, Dallas Cowboys, and Cleveland Browns.

 Early life

 Smith attended William Howard Taft High School, where he was a letterman in football and track.
-In football, he was named to the Student Sports Sophomore All-American and Cal-Hi Sports All-State first-team as a 2004 sophomore when he had 800-plus yards of total offense and 8 touchdowns, plus 2 interceptions, as Taft won the L.A.
+In football, Smith was named to the Student Sports Sophomore All-American and Cal-Hi Sports All-State first-team as a sophomore when he had 800-plus yards of total offense and eight touchdowns, plus two interceptions, as Taft won the L.A.
 City title.
-As a junior in 2005, he made Cal-Hi Sports All-State Underclass first-team, All-L.A.
-City first-team and Los Angeles Daily News All-Area first-team while making 41 tackles, 2 sacks and 1 fumble recovery, plus running for 639 yards on 73 carries (8.8 avg.) with 10 touchdowns and catching 27 passes for 411 yards (15.2 avg.) with 7 scores as Taft was the L.A.
+As a junior in 2005, Smith made Cal-Hi Sports All-State Underclass first-team, All-L.A.
+City first-team and Los Angeles Daily News All-Area first-team while making 41 tackles, two sacks, and a fumble recovery, plus running for 639 yards on 73 carries (8.8 avg.) with 10 touchdowns and catching 27 passes for 411 yards (15.2 avg.) with seven scores as Taft was the L.A.
 City runner-up.
-In his final year in 2006, he had 31 tackles, 10 sacks, and four fumble recoveries at linebacker and ran for 919 yards on 118 carries with 15 touchdowns as a running back, despite missing the first half of the season with a leg injury.
+As a senior in 2006, he had 31 tackles, 10 sacks, and four fumble recoveries at linebacker and ran for 919 yards on 118 carries with 15 touchdowns as a running back, despite missing the first half of the season with a leg injury.

 Also a standout track athlete, Smith competed as a sprinter for the Taft High track & field team.
 He qualified for the Los Angeles City Section T&F Championships in the 100m and 200m dashes.
 He recorded a personal-best time of 10.8 seconds in the 100-meter dash as a junior, and got a PR of 22.39 seconds in the 200-meter dash as a senior.
-He also ran the 40-yard dash in 4.45 seconds.
+Smith also ran the 40-yard dash in 4.45 seconds.

 Smith received scholarship offers for football from Notre Dame, California, Arizona, Michigan, and Penn State.